hill84/mern-exercise-tracker/README.md

-In the backend directory, you can run:
+In the backend directory run:

 ### `nodemon server`

-Runs the MongoDB server.<br />
+Runs the MongoDB server.

+In the root directory run:

+### `yarn start`

-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.